hbmartin/CodeWeaver/README.md

 *   **Code Content Inclusion:** Embeds the *complete* content of each file within the Markdown document, using code blocks based on file extensions.
 *   **Flexible Path Filtering:** Uses regular expressions to define `include` and / or `ignore` patterns, giving you precise control over which files are included.
 *   **Optional Path Logging:**  Saves lists of included and excluded file paths to separate files for detailed tracking.
+*   **Clipboard Integration:**  Optionally copies the generated Markdown to the clipboard for easy pasting.
 *   **Simple CLI:** A straightforward command-line interface with intuitive options.

 ## Installation